When patients seek medical care, they place enormous trust in their doctors, nurses, hospitals, and other healthcare providers.

 Surgical Errors

 Mistakes in the operating room can permanently alter a patient’s life.
-Common surgical errors
+Common surgical errors include:

 • Operating on the wrong body part or the wrong patient